 3) Being open about your feelings helps.
 A sense of humour helps.

 4) Be kind, to yourself and others.
-Some of my greatest friends are simply those who were kind to me in my first days of independence.
+Some of my greatest friends are simply those who were kind to me in my first days away from home.

 5) No matter how fascinating you are, if you keep leaving leaning towers of plates in the sink, you will annoy everyone who has to live with you.
 Don't wait for your housemates to leave passive-aggressive (or just plain aggressive) notes around the kitchen.
 Don't wait for them to put the plates in a wheelbarrow and dump them on your bed.
 Clean up.